dalefugier/DOSLib/README.md

 4. Press <kbd>F7</kbd>, or click *Build > Build Solution*  to build the solution.

-Note, you can target DOSLib for other versions of AutoCAD as long as:
+Note, you can target DOSLib for other versions of AutoCAD or BricsCAD as long as:

 1. The correct ObjectARX or BRXSDK is installed in above mentioned location.
 2. The correct Visual Studio platform toolset is installed.